 - Larger items such as dog beds, barrels of food etc. simply will not fit in our floats because the cages are built in.
 We cannot take these items and it is at the drivers discretion as to whether they accept any additional items.
 (Please be aware that even though the driver collecting your pet/s may have visible space, subsequent drivers may not so in most cases we cannot accept any larger items.
 Additionally towels, blankets etc may be disposed of by the driver during the trip if they become soiled with faeces.)

 How do I pay?
 Do you need a deposit?

-We require payment to be made prior to transport via Credit Card over the phone or internet transfer.
-PLEASE do not make payment if you haven’t yet been told that you have a booking.
-We do not require a deposit in order to book, however we do have policies with regards to refunds if you cancel – see our terms and conditions.
+We require payment to be made prior to transport, usually via Credit Card over the phone or by internet transfer.
+We doo also accept PayPal but we do not accept Cash or Cheques.
+The details will be provided to you at the time your booking is confirmed, PLEASE do not make payment if you haven’t yet had a booking confirmed and use the booking reference number as your payment reference.
+We do not require a deposit to accept a booking, but we do not do tentative bookings and your booking is not finalised until payment is received.
+Generally we would recommend paying at least a couple of weeks in advance to ensure your transport however we do have policies with regards to refunds if you cancel close to the date of departure – check our terms and conditions for the full details.

 What do I need to do in order to book?

 If you wish to make a booking, at the very least we require the name and phone number of the person at each end of the transport.
 If you have more details, please feel free to provide as much information as possible.
 You can either respond to your email enquiry with these details, or you can send an email with the reference number from your enquiry stating that you wish to book and you will receive an email back with details to fill out.